|Building:||Dunton Tower, Room 928|

 |Degrees:||Bachelor of Commerce (University of Toronto); MBA (Ryerson University); PhD Management (Carleton University)|

-Daniel’s main research area is international business.
-His research focuses on newcomers’ adjustment and labour market integration, computer mediated communication, and internationalization.
-His publications in these areas include peer-reviewed articles in the International Journal of Intercultural Relations, Review of International Business and Strategy, and Journal of International Technology and Information Management.
-He has also written several book chapters and has presented his research at a number of international scholarly conferences including the European Group for Organizational Studies (EGOS), European Academy of Management (EURAM), Academy of International Business (AIB), and Administrative Sciences Association of Canada (ASAC).
+Daniel’s publications include peer-reviewed articles in the International Journal of Intercultural Relations, Human Relations, Review of International Business and Strategy, and Journal of International Technology and Information Management.
+He has also written several book chapters and has presented his research at several international scholarly conferences, including the European Group for Organizational Studies (EGOS), European Academy of Management (EURAM), Academy of International Business (AIB), and Administrative Sciences Association of Canada (ASAC).